mark-i-m/tutorials/terminal.md

 5. Background processes
 6. Interpreters
 7. Scripting
-8. Common commands
+8. Variables and Other Useful Tips
-9. Subtleties
+9. Common commands

 ## What is a terminal (emulator)?